TCTF 2021 Secure Storage

 This is the kernel module that implements /dev/ss device.
 The functionality can be briefly described as follows:

-2. In handler of ioctl at 0x710, slot is stored into structure pointed by private_data; note that we can only call ioctl once for each fd.
+ioctlat0x710, slot is stored into structure pointed byprivate_data; note that we can only callioctlonce for eachfd. - In handler of

 __int64 __fastcall fault(struct vm_fault *fau)